Broksonn/translator-pui/README.md

-# Super Tłumacz 📖 - Frontend Development
+# Super Translator 📖 - Frontend Development

-Ten profil stanowi fork oryginalnego repozytorium projektu akademickiego "Super Tłumacz".
-Celem tego repozytorium jest szczegółowe zaprezentowanie **mojego osobistego wkładu** w rozwój warstwy prezentacji (Frontend) aplikacji.
+This repository is a fork of the academic team project "Super Translator" (Super Tłumacz).
+It is dedicated to showcasing my personal contributions to the presentation layer (Frontend) and client-side logic of the application.

-Projekt został zrealizowany w zespole czteroosobowym.
-Moim zadaniem było zaprojektowanie, wdrożenie i optymalizacja interfejsu użytkownika oraz logiki klienckiej.
+The project was developed within a 4-person team.
+My responsibilities focused on designing, implementing, and optimizing the user interface and client-side architecture.

-## 👨‍💻 Moja rola: Frontend Developer (Mateusz Brokos)
+## 👨‍💻 My Role: Frontend Developer (Mateusz Brokos)

-W ramach prac nad projektem odpowiadałem za architekturę aplikacji po stronie klienta, budując w pełni funkcjonalne SPA (Single Page Application).
-Poniżej znajduje się zestawienie moich kluczowych implementacji:
+I was responsible for the client-side architecture, building a fully functional Single Page Application (SPA).
+Below are my key achievements and implementations:

-### 🚀 Kluczowe wdrożenia:
+### 🚀 Key Achievements:
-* **Architektura SPA w Vue.js 3:** Zbudowanie struktury aplikacji wykorzystującej najnowsze standardy frameworka, w tym *Composition API*, co zapewniło czytelność i łatwość w utrzymaniu kodu.
+* **SPA Architecture (Vue.js 3):** Structured the application using modern framework standards, heavily utilizing the Composition API to ensure code readability and maintainability.
-* **Autorski State Management:** Zamiast implementacji zewnętrznych, ciężkich bibliotek (np.
-Vuex/Pinia), zaprojektowałem lekki, globalny stan aplikacji oparty na wbudowanej funkcji `reactive()`.
-Pozwoliło to na natychmiastowe odświeżanie komponentów (np.
-Navbaru) po zalogowaniu, bez przeładowywania strony.
+* **Custom State Management:** Instead of relying on heavy external libraries, I designed a lightweight, global application state leveraging Vue's built-in `reactive()` function.
+This enabled immediate component updates (e.g., the Navbar) upon authentication without requiring page reloads.
-* **Integracja z REST API:** Skonfigurowanie komunikacji między frontendem a serwerem Django.
-Użycie biblioteki **Axios** do asynchronicznej obsługi żądań HTTP (metody GET/POST, format JSON), co wyeliminowało efekt blokowania interfejsu podczas oczekiwania na odpowiedź z zewnętrznego API tłumacza.
+* **REST API Integration:** Configured asynchronous HTTP communication (GET/POST requests, JSON formatting) between the frontend and the Django backend using Axios, implementing debouncing to handle API response waiting times smoothly.
-* **Routing i Nawigacja:** Wdrożenie `vue-router` do płynnego przełączania się między widokami: Stroną Główną, formularzami autoryzacji oraz spersonalizowanym Panelem Użytkownika.
+* **Routing & Navigation:** Implemented `vue-router` for seamless transitions between core views, including the Landing Page, authentication forms, and the personalized User Panel.
-* **Responsywny UI/UX:** Zaprojektowanie i zakodowanie interfejsu przy użyciu czystego CSS3 (Flexbox), gwarantując pełną responsywność (RWD) na urządzeniach o różnej rozdzielczości.
+* **Responsive UI/UX:** Designed and coded the interface using pure CSS3 (Flexbox), ensuring full responsiveness (RWD) across various screen resolutions.

-## 🛠️ Stos technologiczny (Moja część)
+### 🛠️ Tech Stack (My Contributions):
 * **Framework:** Vue.js 3
-* **Języki:** JavaScript (ES6+), HTML5, CSS3
+* **Languages:** JavaScript (ES6+), HTML5, CSS3
-* **Komunikacja HTTP:** Axios
+* **HTTP Communication:** Axios
 * **Routing:** Vue Router
-* **Narzędzia:** Vite
+* **Build Tool:** Vite

-## 💡 Czego nauczył mnie ten projekt?
+### 💡 Key Takeaways:
-Praca nad "Super Tłumaczem" pozwoliła mi w praktyce zrozumieć koncepcję reaktywności w nowoczesnych frameworkach JS oraz mechanizmy komunikacji bezstanowej z backendem.
-Nauczyłem się również efektywnego debugowania problemów z asynchronicznością i cyklem życia komponentów.
+Working on "Super Translator" provided me with practical experience in modern JavaScript reactivity concepts and stateless communication with a backend.
+I also significantly improved my technical skills in debugging asynchronous operations and managing component lifecycles.

 ---
-*Oryginalne repozytorium z pełnym kodem backendu (Django / MySQL) znajduje się w głównym projekcie zespołu.*
+*Note: The original repository containing the full backend codebase (Django / MySQL) is hosted within the main team organization.*